top of page

 The Role of Universities and Research Institutions

-Universities and research institutions play a vital role in the implementation of the new research security strategy.
+Universities and research institutions will play a vital role in the implementation of the new research security strategy.
 They are at the forefront of innovation and knowledge creation.
-By aligning their efforts with the NSS, these institutions can enhance their resilience against potential threats.
+By aligning their efforts with the NSS, these institutions can enhance their own resilience.

 Building a Culture of Security

 To foster a culture of security, universities must prioritise awareness and training.
-This includes educating staff and students about the importance of research security.
-Workshops and seminars can be effective in disseminating knowledge and best practices.
+This includes educating staff and students about the importance of research security and the relevance to research activity.
+Workshops and seminars can be effective in disseminating knowledge and best practices, building understanding and capacity to protect research.

 Collaboration with Government

-Collaboration with government bodies is essential for universities.
-By working together, they can share resources and information.
-This partnership will strengthen the overall research security landscape.
+Collaboration between government bodies and universities and research organisations is essential.
+By working together, there is an opportunity to share resources and information.
+This partnership can strengthen the overall research security landscape.

 Outlook